From the Alembic home page:

-TL;DR: Alembic can be used to write an animated mesh to disk, and read it back quickly and efficiently.
-This means that a mesh can be animated with a very CPU-intensive rig, ‘baked’ to an Alembic file, and loaded into the shot file for shading and lighting with only moderate CPU usage.
+In brief, Alembic can be used to write an animated mesh to a drive, and read it back quickly and efficiently.
+This means that a mesh can be animated with a very CPU-intensive rig and then ‘baked’ to an Alembic file.
+Finally it can be load into the shot file for shading and lighting with only moderate CPU usage.

 Due to the Open Source nature of the Alembic standard as well as the C++ library implementing that standard, Blender can be used in a hybrid pipeline.
 For example, other software, such as Houdini or Maya, can export files to Alembic, which can then be loaded, shaded, and rendered in Blender.
 It is also possible to animate characters (or other models) in Blender, export to Alembic, and load those files into other software for further processing.

 Exporting to Alembic Files

 This section describes the effect of the different export options.

-- This sets the global scale of the Alembic file.
+This sets the global scale of the Alembic file.
 Keep it at the default value of 1.0 to use Blender’s units.

-- Start Frame and End Frame
+- Frame Start, End

-- Sets the frame range to export to Alembic.
+Sets the frame range to export to Alembic.
 This defaults to the current scene frame range.

 - Sub-frame Sampling